AndrewLiu0725/pyADR/README.md

 ## User Guide
 ### Installation
-1. Clicked the "Code" button, and then either download and unzip this repo or clone it to your working folder by the following commad.
+1. Click the "Code" button on this github page and then either
+* download and unzip this repo or
+* clone it to your working folder by the following commad.
 ```
 git clone https://github.com/AndrewLiu0725/pyADR.git
 ```
-2. Open the terminal (on Windows, recommend using Anaconda's prompt shell) and type the following commands
+2. Open the terminal (on Windows, recommend using Anaconda's prompt shell unless you already setup the environment variables in your prefered terminal) and type the following commands
 ```
 cd /path to folder you get in the previous step/
 python install.py